timescale/docs/use-timescale/services/maintenance.md

 maintenance window to minimize the disruption that a short downtime might have on your workloads.

-To track the status of maintenance events, see the Timescale Cloud [status page][status-page].
+To track the status of maintenance events, see the Timescale [status page][status-page].

 <Highlight type="note">